nikosarcevic/HEP-ASTRO-COSMO/README.md

 ## Statistics

 ### pyhf

+The HistFactory p.d.f. template [CERN-OPEN-2012-016] is per-se independent of its implementation in ROOT and sometimes, it’s useful to be able to run statistical analysis outside of ROOT, RooFit, RooStats framework.

 https://github.com/scikit-hep/pyhf

 ### blueice

+This package allows you to do parametric inference using likelihood functions, in particular likelihoods derived from Monte-Carlo or calibration sources.
+Especially when connected to a Monte Carlo, blueice lets you make likelihood functions which measure agreement between data and theory with flexibility: you choose which settings to vary (which parameters the likelihood functions has) and in which space the agreement is measured.

+This package contains only generic code: you'll need a few things to make it useful for a particular experiment.
+Originally this code was developed for XENON1T only; the XENON1T models have since been split off to the laidbax repository.

 https://github.com/JelleAalbers/blueice

 python-based likelihood (in particular unbinned) construction/fitting framework used in XENON1T analyses.
 Linear template morphing, cached PDF generation